xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 preferred to be postponed, because earlier states are passed more often than later states.

-The analysis works on a state machine composed of 'single-entry states'.
-That is, in such a state machine is entered through one entry, independent from what state it is entered, or through which transition.
-The result of the analysis is a state machine composed of 'multi-entry states'.
-That is, the operations applied upon entry into a state may be different dependent on from which state or through which transition the entry happens.
+The analysis requires as basis a state machine which is composed of 'single-entry states'.
+That is, each state is entered through one entry, independent from where it is entered or through which transition.
+The analysis produces a state machine composed of 'multi-entry states'.
+That is, the operations applied upon entry into a state may be different dependent from which state or through which transition the entry happens.
 Figure 1 shows a single-entry state and a multi-entry state.

       a)